CiscoDevNet/terraform-provider-aci/docs/data-sources/application_epg.md

         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
 * `relation_to_attachable_access_entity_profiles` - (list) A list of Relation From Application EPG To Attachable Access Entity Profiles (ACI object [fvRsAepAtt](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsAepAtt/overview)) pointing to Attachable Access Entity Profile (ACI Object [infraAttEntityP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/infraAttEntityP/overview)).
 This attribute is supported in ACI versions: 6.1(3f) and later.
     * `encapsulation` (encap) - (string) The encapsulation of the Relation From Application EPG To Attachable Access Entity Profile object.
-The encapsulation refers to the EPG VLAN when class preference is set to 'encap', or to the Secondary VLAN when class preference is set to 'useg'.
     * `deployment_immediacy` (instrImedcy) - (string) The deployment immediacy of the Relation From Application EPG To Attachable Access Entity Profile object.
 Specifies when the policy is pushed into the hardware policy content-addressable memory (CAM).
     * `mode` (mode) - (string) The mode of the Relation From Application EPG To Attachable Access Entity Profile object.
     * `primary_encapsulation` (primaryEncap) - (string) The primary encapsulation of the Relation From Application EPG To Attachable Access Entity Profile object.
-This is used when the class preference is set to 'useg'.
     * `attachable_access_entity_profile_name` (tnInfraAttEntityPName) - (string) The name of the Attachable Access Entity Profile object.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.